tmrd993/game-lookup/README.md

 4. Import the project to your IDE as a maven project
 5. Run the GameLookupApplication class
 6. Open up your browser and navigate to localhost:8080
+7. Log-in using username: "user", password: "password" (or change the credentials in the webconfig class)

 Note: An internet connection is required to use the web search feature